hawkeyegold/collaborative-docs/README.md

 # Idea Archive Folder

-Sort of a "mad scientist" Folder for ideas that for the time being would serve to clutter the existing workspace but would be good to preserve.
+Sort of a "mad scientist" folder for ideas that for the time being would serve to clutter the existing workspace but would be good to preserve.
 Ideas here need not have a related project, and in fact most likely won't.